You have reached the Membership Application Page of the CMWFHC. Please follow the steps listed below as you complete the form.

 “provide all athletes and any other individuals participating in the Federation’s affairs information and education programs with the goal to preserve the spirit of True Sport.

 The primary goal shall be to keep athletes from using prohibited substances and prohibited methods, and to encourage athlete support personnel to do all that is necessary in order to protect athlete’s health while promoting a doping-free sport.”

-Below CMWFHC members and any other affected individuals are provided with nine education modules that include information about anti doping efforts as well as their rights and responsibilities.
+Below CMWFHCM members and any other affected individuals are provided with nine education modules that include information about anti doping efforts as well as their rights and responsibilities.

 - Modules 1 to 7 are mandatory for everyone.

 - Module 8 is mandatory for individuals participating in international competitions sanctioned by IWF Masters Weightlifting.